This course examines the principles and practices of production, culture and marketing of greenhouse flower and vegetable crops.

 - The effect of different artificial lighting systems such as HPS and LED on vegetative and flower development and flower quality in marigold sp. and Lycopesicum sp.

 - The effect of different artificial lighting systems such as HPS and LED on vegetative and flowering development and ornamental quality in Helianthus annuum.

 - The effect of additional supplementary lighting on the growth, appearance and development of Coleus sp.

 - The effect of physical and chemical treatments on the development and timing of Easter Lilies for market.

 Laboratory project reporting will include a clear demonstration of record keeping and timely analyses of pertinent data collections.
 Clear notation of weekly activities and observations of each team will be recorded in each team’s bound, laboratory note-book that will remain in the Bovey Bldg. during semester with the technical assistants.
 These notebooks will remain the property of the instructor.

-It is expected that statistical analysis of the data collected by each team will be undertaken as data becomes available so that the experiment can be assessed in a timely manner to assist in modifying the experimental protocols during the semester if the results indicate that alteration of methodology is warranted and is a prudent course of action.
-Each team will include in their final report important environmental data and observations being made on different parameters such media porosity, media pH, conductivity, and any fertilizer calculation and/or chemical formulations, nutritional analysis, tissue fresh and dry weight, leaf areas, stem heights and thickness and so on (etc., etc.).
-The protocols used in each laboratory exercise should be clearly outlined in the Materials and Methods section of the daily notebook, and in an appendix to each student’s final Project Report.
+It is expected that statistical analysis of the data collected by each team will be undertaken as data becomes available so that the experiment can be assessed in a timely manner to assist in modifying the experimental protocols during the semester.
+If the results indicate that alteration of methodology is warranted a prudent course of action must be approved with the instructors.
+Each team will include in their final report important environmental data and observations being made on different parameters such media porosity, media pH, conductivity, and any fertilizer calculation and/or chemical formulations, nutritional analysis, tissue fresh and dry weight, leaf areas, stem heights and thickness and so on (etc.).
+The protocols used in each laboratory exercise should be clearly outlined in the Materials and Methods section of the notebook, and should be identified in each student’s final Project Report.